3 November 2023

 Skills

-People who work as web designers need to come armed with top-notch communication skills in order to find out what’s actually expected from the site and what the brief is, as well as the ability to research and plan out the structure down the tiniest detail.
+People who work as web designers need to come armed with top-notch communication skills to find out what’s expected from the site and what the brief is, as well as the ability to research and plan out the structure down the tiniest detail.

 Knowing how to use web design software like WIX, Adobe, WordPress and Figma is extremely useful and will help you secure a role…